Moving to Work Demonstration Program

 MTW Expansion Information

-HUD is thrilled to announce that the first thirty-one agencies, representing communities across the nation, have been selected for the expansion of the MTW Demonstration Program.
-Additionally, HUD published notices inviting interested PHAs to apply to the third and fourth cohorts of the MTW Expansion.
+HUD is thrilled to announce that the first forty-one (41) agencies, representing communities across the nation, have been selected for the expansion of the MTW Demonstration Program.
+Additionally, in January 2021, HUD published the notice inviting interested PHAs to apply to the Landlord Incentives Cohort and applications are due later this year.
 PHAs interested in joining the MTW Demonstration Program and other interested individuals can find everything they need to know about the MTW Expansion by going to the MTW Expansion webpage.
 Additional links can also be found in the right side navigation panel on that page.

 What's New with MTW

 HUD is now accepting applications to the MTW Asset Building Cohort!